-If you don’t read this article to the end, you’ll never know where the oldest home in Russia is located or why Soviet architects built a flying saucer in the Caucasus mountains.
+If you don’t read this article to the end, you’ll never know where the oldest home in Russia is located or why architects built a flying saucer in the Caucasus mountains.

 Many cities in Russia contain buildings from various epochs, from Ancient Russia to the present day.
 These structures have withstood the test of time and survived the Mongol-Tartar invasion, fires and revolutions.
 If you want to learn about centuries-old architecture, look no further.

 1. Rurik’s Hill Fort, Veliky Novgorod, 9th century

 Veliky Novgorod (350 miles north of Moscow) is one of the oldest cities in Russia.
 It’s exactly in this place that the remains of the original residence of Rurik, the first prince of Russia, were found.
 In the cecenterf Novgorod is the oldest Orthodox church in Russia, the Cathedral of St. Sophia, which dates back to the 11th century.

 2. Prince Andrey Bogolyubsky’s palace, Vladimir Region, 12th century

 The prince’s palace in Bogolyubovo is the only non-military building of its time to survive until today.
 Andrey Bogolyubsky’s residence consisted of churches, a two-storey stone palace and large fortifications.
 According to popular myth, the prince was killed in his own home and the remains of his palace were used by a monastery in redemption of this atrocity.

 3. The oldest wooden church, Karelia, 14th century